 - 1/2 level tsp bicarbonate of soda

 - Sift the flour, baking powder, bicarbonate of soda and salt into a large mixing bowl.
-Stir in the poppy seeds and lemon zest.
+Whisk in the poppy seeds and lemon zest.

-- Add the buttermilk to a jug, add the eggs, lemon juice and the vanilla, beat until the eggs are fully mixed in.
+- Add the buttermilk to a jug, add the eggs, lemon juice and the vanilla then beat until the eggs are fully mixed in.

 - Make a well in the centre of the flour mixture, pour in some of the buttermilk mixture and start whisking the flour in from the sides.
-Continue adding the buttermilk mixture until you have a smooth thick batter.
-Then mix whisk in the melted butter, keep whisking until the butter is fully incorporated.
-Leave to rest for about 20 minutes.
+Continue adding the buttermilk mixture until you have a thick batter.

-- Heat a skillet to a medium heat and then bush with a little butter, add two to three tablespoons of pancake batter, flip the pancake when the top starts to bubble and the base is nice and brown.
+- Heat a large skillet to a medium heat and then bush with a little butter, add two to three tablespoons of pancake batter.Flip the pancake when the top starts to bubble and the base is nice and brown.
 Cook on the other side until golden brown.

 - Serve the pancakes immediately or keep them warm in the oven until you are ready to serve.

 - Serve with a good dollop of Greek yoghurt, plenty of maple syrup and some berries on the side.

 - Buttermilk - If you don't have buttermilk then you can use plain natural yoghurt or make your own buttermilk by add 1 tbsp of lemon juice to milk, stir it well then leave it to sit for a while.
 This won't be as thick as buttermilk but it will do the same job.